mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> # URL of a .png file of the Python logo
     >>> url = 'https://www.python.org/static/community_logos/python-logo-master-v3-TM.png'

-Then, we need to specify a directory where we'd like to save the image file, and a filename for it; let's say we want to name the file ``"python-logo.png"`` and save it to the directory ``"pyhelpers_tutorial\images\"``:
+Then, we need to specify a directory where we'd like to save the image file, and a filename for it; let's say we want to name the file ``"python-logo.png"`` and save it to the directory ``"pyhelpers_tutorial/images"``:

 .. code-block:: python